-Boston sports fans, especially those of the younger generations, have been extremely spoiled in the last decade or so.
+Boston sports fans, especially those of the younger generations, have been extremely spoiled for the last decade.
 There’s a group of young sports fans across New England who are growing up thinking championship parades through the city are rites of passage.

 Most notably, is Bobby Orr, who celebrated his 65th birthday Wednesday.
 In full disclosure, I’m only 25 years old, which means No. 4’s knees gave out on him, ending a legend’s career way too soon, long before I was even a thought.
-But as I comb through stories and anecdotes looking back at Orr’s career, I can’t help but thinking I’ve been robbed.
-Much like Orr was robbed by chronic knee problems, I was robbed as a sports fan by never seeing Orr play hockey.
-What we would give to just see Orr play once on Boston Garden ice…
+But while combing through stories and anecdotes looking back at Orr’s career, I can’t help but think I’ve been robbed.
+What we would give to just see Orr play once on Boston Garden ice …

-For me and those of my generation, our best memories of Orr are seeing the replays of him flying through the air to score that famous goal in 1970.
-It’s that or perhaps seeing Orr triumphantly returning to Boston in the 2011 Stanley Cup Final as an honorary captain, providing a memorable moment by waving the injured Nathan Horton’s player flag prior to Game 4.
+For me and those of my generation, our best memories of Orr are grainy replays of him flying through the air to score that famous goal in 1970, and most recently, it’s Orr’s triumphant return to Boston in the 2011 Stanley Cup Final as an honorary captain, providing a memorable moment by waving the injured Nathan Horton’s player flag prior to Game 4.

-Sure, there are plenty of damn-good hockey players in today’s NHL, and a few of them play right here in Boston.
+There are plenty of damn good hockey players in today’s NHL, and a few of them play right here in Boston.
 But I think it goes without saying that we’ll never see another player like Orr.
 The times are so incredibly different, and that obviously plays a factor.
-Athletes of today are businessmen.
+Today’s athletes are businessmen, too.
 Athletes of yesterday, well, they were folk heroes.

 There’s arguably no bigger folk hero in New England sports history than Orr.
-Sure, Ted Williams was the greatest hitter to ever live, but he tended to be surly.
-Larry Bird was a legend, but he tended to be quiet and reserved.
+Ted Williams was the greatest hitter to ever live, but he tended to be surly.
+Larry Bird was a legend, albeit a little shy and reserved.

 Orr, however, transcended the game on and off the ice.
 His 1969-70 season truly changed the way we looked at defensemen in the NHL.
 While he may not have been extremely outgoing, especially compared to some of his wilder teammates, Orr’s largely regarded as just one fantastic human being.
 Eric Duhatschek of The Globe and Mail penned a wonderful piece about Orr turning 65 with some insightful commentary from Orr himself.
 Yet it’s striking as to what you find in the comments.
-At one point Thursday, the first page of comments featured 10 uses of the word “class” when recalling Orr.
+The first page of comments featured no shorter than 10 uses of the word “class” when recalling Orr.

-It’s unlikely someone like Orr will ever come around again, and that’s not just from a playing standpoint.
-The culture of present-day sports simply does not allow for players to be as kind, humble and generous as Orr is.
+We’ll never see someone like Orr again.
+The culture of present-day sports simply does not allow for players to be as kind, humble and generous as Orr.
 Even Orr himself admits this to an extent.

 “It’s really a changing world,” Orr told The Globe and Mail.
 “We work with young [super prospect] Connor McDavid.
 Think about the pressure.
 He’s 15 years old, for gawd’s sakes.
 He’s a hell of a talent, but are you kidding me?
 We’ve got the New York Times coming in to talk to him.
 We’ve got USA Today coming in.
 Nobody came to Parry Sound to talk to me.
 It’s really different today.